Fibroadenomas are the most common benign tumour of the breast.

 The majority of patients can be reassured that they do not have evidence of breast cancer following a single visit.
 Some may need to await further tests (e.g. core biopsy results) whilst others may be given a likely diagnosis.

 Depending on what is found in the first two steps a tissue/cellular sample may be taken.
-This may be in the form of a fine-needle aspiration (provisional same-day results) or core biopsy (often provisional same-day results, sometimes may have to wait a few days).
+This may be in the form of fine-needle aspiration (provisional same-day results) or core biopsy (often provisional same-day results, sometimes may have to wait a few days).

 The majority of fibroadenomas can be managed conservatively.

-The main options are surgical excision and ultrasound-guided vacuum assisted mammotome.
+The main options are surgical excision and ultrasound-guided vacuum-assisted mammotome.
 Open surgical excision is recommended for cellular fibroepithelial lesions.

-Other treatment options include High Intensity Focused Ultrasound (HIFU) and cryoablation.
+Other treatment options include High-Intensity Focused Ultrasound (HIFU) and cryoablation.

 Have comments about these notes?
 Leave us feedback